Transportation Management System (TMS) definition.

 Types of TMS.

 There are many types of TMS to use in your daily shipping processes.
-However, at Freightquote we rely on our Enterprise Transportation Management System and team of industry experts.
+However, at Freightquote by C.H.
+Robinson we rely on our Enterprise Transportation Management System and team of industry experts.
 Enterprise TMS allows you to automate your current shipping process while gaining valuable insights that save you time and money.
 Enterprise is ideal for large shippers who need customized solutions such as dedicated account managers customer specific pricing, and more.

 - Keeping quotes organized.
 If you’re working with a number of different shipments, you don’t want to be on the phone or jumping from website to website asking for rates from the carriers in your network.
 Dialing different carriers and requesting quotes can be a time-consuming process, taking you away from other aspects of the business that need attention.